KLiang0712/APP2-1-TECHIS/README.md

 ![bootcamp](https://github.com/KLiang0712/REACTFILE0712/assets/41204344/9c998023-dff1-43dc-8592-acee31961bfe)

 ## Description
-1. A simple HTML-CSS-JS Web Page that showcases all my react projects done at TECH I.S.
+1. (In Progress) A simple HTML-CSS-JS Web Page that showcases all my react projects done at TECH I.S.
 Boot Camp.<br>
 2. A Reference Repository that introduces the steps for using NPM commands to install and operate<br>projects done in React.JS Framework.

 # REFERENCE DOCUMENTATION